Private Day In Cambridge From London Tour

 Explore Historic Cambridge, Home To One Of The World's Most Prestigious Universities.

 We cannot wait to share beautiful Cambridge and its stunning colleges, beautiful pubs, and gorgeous views with you.
-Starting from your central London accommodation, your driver/guide will whisk you away to one of the oldest and most prestigious university towns in the country, where you will have the chance to explore some of the most renowned colleges.
+Starting from Kings Cross Station your guide will meet you next to the statue of Sir Nigel Gresley at 09:30.
+After boarding your train you will have approximatley an hour to enjoy the counrtyside and conversation with your knowlegdable guide before arriving in the City of Cambridge.
 Whilst in Cambridge, you will explore Kings College and its awe-inspiring chapel, see an original copy of the King James Bible (one of the most important Christian documents in the world!), visit a pub which was popular with RAF crews during the Second World War, and learn how a group of Cambridge graduates, known as the Cambridge Spy Ring, almost destroyed the ‘special relationship’ that exists between the UK and the USA at the height of the Cold War!
 Taking in some of the most breathtaking scenery in the east of England, your guide will return you to London, making this trip stress free.

 Visit: (the tour includes, but is not limited, to the following locations)